google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/rough-edges-and-gotchas.markdown

 ### Non-CORS Fail by Default

 By default, fetching a resource from a third party URL will fail if it doesn't support CORS.
-You can add a non-CORS option to the Request to overcome this, although this will cause an 'opaque' response, which means you won't be able to tell if the response was successful or not.
+You can add a `no-CORS` option to the Request to overcome this, although this will cause an 'opaque' response, which means you won't be able to tell if the response was successful or not.